Media interviews are available with Alzheimer's Society staff working across the charity.

 He is a keen traveller with a soft spot for Belize, and clearly likes a challenge having climbed Mount Kilimanjaro to boost the Macmillan fundraising cause and also putting on his running shoes to tackle the Royal Parks Foundation Half-Marathon.

-Helen Foster - Operations Director (North)
+Helen Foster - Operations Director - Transformation and Strategic Change

 Helen is Operations Director North at Alzheimer's Society where she has worked for 10½ years.
 She is responsible for the strategic development and operation of all services across the Northern Region.